aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pdfdigitalsignaturedetails/timestamp_settings/_index.md

 Gets or sets the digital signature timestamp settings.

-The default value is null and the digital signature will not be time-stamped.
+The default value is ``None`` and the digital signature will not be time-stamped.
 When this property is set to a valid [PdfDigitalSignatureTimestampSettings](../../pdfdigitalsignaturetimestampsettings/) object, then the digital signature in the PDF document will be time-stamped.